• Skip to primary navigation

 Parent Class Var Value: 111

-When you want to call the parent class method from the child class, where the parent and child class both have the same method name, this type of situation is called method overriding.
-But there is a chance of ambiguity for the JVM because in child class it has both parent and child class method with the same name, so to resolve the ambiguity situation we can use the super keyword.
+When you want to call the parent class method from the child class, where the parent and child class have the same method name, this type of situation is called method overriding.
+But there is a chance of ambiguity for the JVM because, in the child class, it has both parent and child class methods with the same name, so to resolve the ambiguity situation, we can use the super keyword.

-Go through with the below example program to understand clearly without any confusion
+Go through the example program below to understand clearly without any confusion.

 package com.SoftwareTestingo.JavaBasics;